cheddar-lang/docs/bool.md

 # bool

-The string class for Cheddar
+The boolean class for Cheddar

 #### Arguments:
- - A string
+ - the value

 #### Usage:
 `"foo"`, with api: